Greece Moments Greece Moments

 Main street of Kardamili

-Take a little time to stroll through the town of 400 souls on the Messinian Gulf.
-Kardamili is one of the oldest settlements of the Peloponnese and many old stone houses have been extensively restored and prepared as holiday apartments or taverns.
+Take a little time to stroll through this town of 400 souls on the Messinian Gulf.
+Kardamili is one of the oldest settlements of the Peloponnese, and many old stone houses have been extensively restored and converted into holiday apartments or taverns.

 kardamili peloponnes griechenland